 ONE KEY QUESTION® is trademarked and a signed MOU is required before implementation to ensure fidelity of the program.

-The Oregon Foundation for Reproductive Health is partnering with The National Campaign to Prevent Teen and Unplanned Pregnancy to administer One Key Question® (OKQ) and they now handle all OKQ activities, trainings, agreements, and licenses outside of the state of Oregon.
+The Oregon Foundation for Reproductive Health is partnering with Power to Decide to administer One Key Question® (OKQ) and they now handle all OKQ activities, trainings, agreements, and licenses outside of the state of Oregon.

 email: OneKeyQuestion@powertodecide.org phone: 202-478-8510

 The One Key Question® (OKQ) initiative arose from our determination to change the long-standing fragmentation of primary care and reproductive health services.
 It encourages all primary care health teams to routinely ask women age 18-50 “Would you like to become pregnant in the next year?”
 Women would then be offered the essential preventive reproductive health services based on her response.

 The importance of preconception care to improve maternal and child health outcomes is becoming more evident!
 More women who are choosing pregnancy are older, struggling with chronic medical conditions and taking medications regularly.
 A preconception care visit can optimize their chances of a healthy pregnancy by screening for conditions that adversely affect pregnancy and reducing toxic exposures to the infant.
 Also, despite decades of high-quality evidence and several national initiatives, only about one-third of women take folic acid daily before conception to prevent major birth defects.